In 2011, paleontologist Anthony Barnoski and his colleagues at the University of California at Berkeley published

 During the study, researchers studied more than 400oceanic and terrestrial species found throughout the world.
 Assessing the maximum and minimum temperatures for different species, the researchers concluded that 56% of oceanic species experienced a decrease in habitat due to global warming, compared with 27% of terrestrial species.

-"We have discovered that marine species all over the worldextirpated from their usual habitats due to rising temperatures twice as often as terrestrial species.
-The results show that enhanced conservation measures will be needed if people continue to use the ocean as a resource to maintain wealth, nutrition and economic activity. ”
+“We found that all over the world, marinespecies were eradicated from their native habitats due to rising temperatures at twice the rate of terrestrial species.
+The results suggest that enhanced conservation efforts will be necessary if people continue to use the ocean as a resource to support wealth, nutrition and economic activity."

 Previously, scientists from Percease College in New York, based on observations of wild animal GPS tags, concluded that one out of every four of them died at the hands of humans.